lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the eccentricity vs. semi-major axis plot.

-2.3.
+2.4.
 Click on "OK" or "Apply" in the "Plot Parameters" window.
-Then delete the "incl vs. e" plot (the rightmost panel).
+Then delete the "incl vs. e" plot (the leftmost panel).
 This will result in the plot as below.

 .. figure:: /_static/portal_tut03_step02b.png
     :width: 600
     :name: portal_tut03_step02b
     :alt: A screenshot of the plot of the eccentricity vs. semi-major axis

-    The plot of the distribution of the eccentricity vs. semi-major axis of Trans-Neptunian Objects.
+    The plot of the distribution of the eccentricity vs. semi-major axis of Solar System objects at semi-major axis > 30 au.

 Note that there is a clear indication of two distinct populations.
 The majority of the objects have low eccentricity, and are reasonably close past Neptune.